There are so many options offered over the summer! How do I decide what programs to choose?

 I am so overwhelmed with all of my choices and am afraid I am going to sign up for the wrong thing!

-I am a visual person so I created this Online Registration Worksheet for the summer of 2019 to help families make their summer decisions before enrolling online.
-The 2020 worksheet will be upload by the end of February.
+I am a visual person so I created this Online Registration Worksheet to help families make their summer decisions before enrolling online.
 You can see every option available with dates and pricing to help you make your selections in advance.
 If you fill out this worksheet you can use it as an easy reference tool while you are enrolling your child in their summer programs.
 If you enroll your child and need to make a change please email Melissa ASAP so she can make adjustments to your enrollment.

 What happens if I add camp days after June 1st?